BlogHome Equity

 Buy More Real Estate

-You could also use your home equity to fund the downpayment on an additional property, one intentionally purchased as an investment opportunity.
-Investment properties can:
+You can also use your home equity to fund the down payment on another property.

 • provide a steady stream of passive income from the rental payments from tenants